Radiology

 William Harvey Hospital

-The nuclear medicine department is situated within the yellow zone of the hospital, inside the radiology area.
+The nuclear medicine department is situated within the red zone of the hospital, inside the radiology area.
 On arrival please report to the nuclear medicine reception desk.
 If a receptionist is not present please take a seat in the nuclear medicine waiting area and a technologist will be with you shortly.

-Queen Elizabeth the Queen Mother Hospital
+Queen Elizabeth The Queen Mother Hospital

 How does nuclear medicine imaging work?